Welcome to Our School

 Duquesne University’s School of Pharmacy opened in 1925 with an enrollment of just 50 students in a few rooms of Canevin Hall.
 Today, the Mylan School of Pharmacy enrolls more than 1,000 students in its six-year Pharm.D. program, nearly 130 in its weekend program, 10 post-Pharm.D. fellows and residents, and 65 M.S. and Ph.D. students.
 Nearly 100 percent of Duquesne student pharmacists have gained immediate placement in employment and advanced studies for more than two decades and have been given preferred status by pharmacy employers.

-The School’s facilities now include most of Bayer Hall (including a new state-of-the-art Center for Active Learning), an entire floor of Mellon Hall, and two locations off of the main campus.
+The School’s facilities now include Bayer Learning Hall (including a state-of-the-art facilities that promote active learning), an entire floor of Richard King Mellon Hall, and a modern pharmaceutical technology and managment laboratory, as well as two locations off of the main campus.

 Other notable recent developments and recognitions include: